 Working with a reputable breeder can go a long way to ensuring your puppy is off to the best start regarding his training.
 They will socialize him from day one by ensuring that he stays with his littermates and mom.
 It is your job to continue his socialization when you get home.
 Mix him with as many new dogs and people as possible and different sights and sounds to build his confidence.
 As long as he is socialized well as a pup, he should grow into the polite pup we all know and love.

 It’s common advice to crate train anxious pups.
 Even if he isn’t nervous as a puppy, he might grow into an anxious adult.
 So, be sure to invest in a crate made for more anxious pups before you get him home.
 Spend some time researching crate training, and he should take to it like a duck to water.
-Dogs naturally crave shelter, and comfy beds and blankets will make him less anxious when you have to leave him.
+Dogs naturally crave shelter, and comfy beds and blankets will make them less anxious when you have to leave them.

 His high prey drive means that you really need to work on his recall.
 However, like all dogs with a high prey drive, he will often choose to follow the scent rather than your orders.
-He is trainable, and some Setter owners find that they can train their dog to come back on their orders.
+He is trainable, and some Setter owners find that they can train their dogs to come back on their orders.
 But most do not let their dogs off-leash.
-The choice is yours, but start off with a long training leash before trying it out for real!
+The choice is yours, but start off with a long training leash before trying it out for real.

 The Irish Setter is a reasonably healthy dog breed.
 This is highlighted by his 12 to 15-year lifespan, which is great for a dog of his size.
 To ensure that he stays with you for this long, you need to do everything you can to keep him fit and healthy.
 This includes feeding him the best nutrition that you can afford and exercising him well.
 No matter how much he flutters his long lashes at you, he does need to go to the vest.
 So be sure to keep up to date with vet visits.